seraphgrid/TENKA_OVERKILL/README.md

     ctrl-space opens the :open dialog.
     C-x TAB gives you some privacy.
     a lets you close tabs.
     C-u lets you do different things tho interact with current URL you're facing.
-AsC-t gives you control of the tab you're facing. you can move tab positions with shift-left/right. the left and right arrows by themselves navigate history.
+    C-t gives you control of the tab you're facing. move tab positions with shift-left/right.
+    the left and right arrows by themselves navigate history.
     C-h c, the only C-h command that has nothing to do with hinting, clears your history.

     h is now the main hinting key.
     C-h gives you access to a variety of commands. a very wide variety.